cfshi/coronavirus/survey.awareness.md

 Anyone moving in public areas should be required to wear a face mask More tests for coronavirus infection should be carried out in the population.

+__CS__:  Each sub Q is too long.
+How about:
+To get COVID-19 vaccine when available
+To avoid certain people on the basis of their country of origin.
+To regulate the Internet and social media to combat misinformation about the COVID-19.
+To require to wear a face mask in public
+More tests for coronavirus infection in the population.	__CS__:(to delete this one?)

-26. Overall, do you think: (5 point)
+27. Overall, do you think: (5 point)

 My daily life has been affected as a result of COVID-19.
 I know how to protect myself from COVID-19
 The restrictions that are currently implemented are excessive.

-27. When do you think the COVID-19 epidemic will reach a peak where you live?
+28. When do you think the COVID-19 epidemic will reach a peak where you live?

 A year from now
 Several months from now